akuhlens/gradual-racket/README.md

 # gradual-racket
-The gradually typed lambda calculus as a racket language.
+The gradually typed lambda calculus as a racket #lang